Taeseong-Han/ECGNoiseQuantification/README.md

 This study introduces a diffusion-based framework for ECG noise quantification using reconstruction-based anomaly detection.
-The model is trained solely on clean ECG signals, learning to reconstruct clean representations from potentially noisy inputs. **Reconstruction errors, measured by Peak Signal-to-Noise Ratio (PSNR), serve as a proxy for noise levels** without requiring explicit noise labels during inference.
+The model is trained solely on clean ECG signals, learning to reconstruct clean representations from potentially noisy inputs. **Reconstruction errors serve as a proxy for noise levels** without requiring explicit noise labels during inference.

 To address label inconsistencies and improve generalizability, we adopt a **distributional evaluation** strategy using the **Wasserstein-1 distance ($W_1$)**.